silverstripe/module-standardiser/README.md

 It will run all scripts in the `scripts/any` folder and then run all scripts in the applicable `scripts/<cms-version>` folder depending on the command-line `--branch` option that's passed in.

+This tool can also be used to standardise GitHub labels on all supported repositories.

 ## GitHub Token

 This tool creates pull-request via the GitHub API.
 You need to set the `MS_GITHUB_TOKEN` environment variable in order